 Geranium extract (Pelargonium sidoides)

 Geranium extract (Pelargonium sidoides) may be helpful in relieving symptoms of acute bronchitis, acute sinusitis, and the common cold in children and adults, but the quality of evidence is low.

 Several randomized controlled trials in adults and in children, and a recent Cochrane review, have been conducted to examine the effects of geranium extract on the common cold.

 - A 2013 Cochrane review of eight randomized controlled trials involving adults and children concluded that Pelargonium sidoides may be effective in relieving symptoms in acute bronchitis in adults and children, and sinusitis in adults.
 Also, Pelargonium sidoides may be effective in alleviating symptoms of acute rhinosinusitis and the common cold in adults, but there is some doubt.
 The overall quality of the evidence was considered low for main outcomes in acute bronchitis in children and adults, and very low for acute sinusitis and the common cold.

-- A 2007 double blind, randomized controlled trial in 103 adults with common colds found that Pelargonium sidoides (administered in liquid drops three times a day) significantly reduced the severity of symptoms and shortened the duration of the cold compared with placebo.
+- A 2007 double-blind, randomized controlled trial in 103 adults with common colds found that Pelargonium sidoides (administered in liquid drops 3 times a day) significantly reduced the severity of symptoms and shortened the duration of the cold compared with placebo.

 - Research suggests that Pelargonium sidoides is generally well tolerated in most people.

 A recent Cochrane review concluded that there is insufficient clinical trial evidence regarding the effects of garlic in preventing or treating the common cold.